plone/plone.testing/README.txt

 registered, as well as the definition of new permissions.

-As with ``zca.ZCML_DIRECTIVES``, you should use the ``configurationContext`` resource when loading ZCML strings or files.
+As with ``zca.ZCML_DIRECTIVES``, you should use the ``configurationContext`` resource when loading ZCML strings or files, and the ``stackConfigurationRegistry()`` helper to create a layer-specific version of this resource resource.
+See above.

-    **Warning:** This layer does not properly tear down the ``configurationContext`` resource.
-After layer tear-down, the additional directives installed on layer setup are still present in the configuration context.

 ZODB
 ----